Estuary perch: Fishing

 Historical fishing accounts, primarily in newspapers, show the species was once known as "Gippsland Perch" and was a renowned and highly praised angling fish in Victoria in the late 1800s and early 1900s.
-It was frequently targeted with flies and fly-fishing tackle.
+It was frequently targeted with fly fishing tackle.
 Such accounts and articles document a very wide range and immense abundance, and also demonstrate the species has undergone an immense historical decline in range and abundance.
-Nevertheless, the estuary perch remains a popular albeit somewhat specialist angling or game fish in its surviving range in the states of Victoria (particularly) and New South Wales.
+Nevertheless, the estuary perch remains a popular albeit somewhat specialist game fish in its surviving range in the states of Victoria (particularly) and New South Wales.
 The fish was once caught commercially with various types of netting during their winter spawning migrations.
 Recent declining numbers mean the species is now theoretically protected from commercial fishing, while bag limits and closed seasons apply with recreational fishing.
-However, an absence of larger, older (>10 years) individuals in the populations from the two rivers with a history of commercial fishing shows high commercial fishing by-catch of the species is still happening.
+However, an absence of larger, older (>10 years) individuals in the populations from the two rivers with a history of commercial fishing shows high commercial fishing bycatch of the species is still happening.